Operation Big Bird: Operation Big Bird under the Philippine government

-On May 7, 1986, Mike de Guzman attempts once more to retrieve the Marcos money in the Swiss accounts, by making Scheller acknowledge their personal meeting and the Power of Attorney.
-Scheller replied by telex from Credit Suisse, but informs De Guzman that the freeze order is still in place.
-De Guzman finally calls Gen. Almonte and updates him of his recent activities.
-Almonte on the other hand informed De Guzman that there are some parties in the new government who have serious doubts about him as he had a reputation for being an associate of Eduardo Cojuangco, Jr., a Marcos crony.
-This prompts De Guzman to head to Manila to present his plans for Operation Big Bird to the new Philippine Government.
-On June 16, 1986, in Manila, Gen. Almonte arranges a meeting between De Guzman and the brother of Pres.
-Aquino, Congressman Jose Cojuangco, Jr. (Tarlac, 1st District).
-De Guzman offered to help the Aquino government in retrieving the Marcos wealth in return for a fee of 20% commission on the initial batch of funds.
-De Guzman presented that they had identified accounts in Credit Suisse amounting to US$213 million, and eleven foundations that held a total of US$4.5 billion in deposits in nine different banks with an additional US$3 billion in precious metals and securities on deposit - or a tentative total of US$7.5 billion.
-And most of all, they had the Power of Attorney from the Marcoses.
-Cojuangco instructs Dr. Fernando Carrascoso, who was present in the meeting, to arrange for De Guzman's introduction to PCCG Chairman Jovito Salonga.
+On May 7, 1986, Mike de Guzman attempted once more to retrieve the Marcos money in the Swiss accounts, by making Scheller acknowledge their personal meeting and the Power of Attorney.
+Scheller replied by telex from Credit Suisse, but informed De Guzman that the freeze order was still in place.
+De Guzman finally called Gen. Almonte and updated him of his recent activities.
+Almonte, for his part, informed De Guzman that there were some parties in the new government who had serious doubts about him, as he had a reputation for being an associate of Eduardo Cojuangco Jr., a Marcos crony.
+This prompted De Guzman to head to Manila to present his plans for Operation Big Bird to the new Philippine Government.
+On June 16, 1986, in Manila, Gen. Almonte arranged a meeting between De Guzman and the brother of Pres.
+Aquino, Congressman Jose Cojuangco Jr. (Tarlac, 1st District).
+De Guzman offered to help the Aquino government retrieve the Marcos wealth in return for a 20% commission on the initial tranche of funds.
+De Guzman asserted that they had identified accounts in Credit Suisse amounting to US$213 million, and eleven foundations that held a total of US$4.5 billion in deposits in nine different banks, with an additional US$3 billion in precious metals and securities on deposit -- a tentative total of US$7.5 billion.
+And most importantly, they had the Power of Attorney from the Marcoses.
+Cojuangco instructed Dr. Fernando Carrascoso, who was present at the meeting, to arrange for De Guzman's introduction to PCCG Chairman Jovito Salonga.
 On June 18, 1986, Dr. Carrascoso informed De Guzman that Chairman Salonga was not available, and thus he was instead referred to Commissioner Raul Daza.
 The meeting was also attended by Mayor Charlie Avila.
-De Guzman briefs the gentleman on the plans of Operation Big Bird.
-Daza committed to get approval from Salonga.
-On June 26, 1986, De Guzman, Dagher, and Almonte fly to Bern, where the group, through the arrangement made by Amb.
-Ascalon, met with PCCG lawyer Dr. Salvioni, who advises them that any request made by the Philippine Government must be signed by the Solicitor-General of the Philippines.
-On July 1, 1986, After conferring with his older brother, Congressman Cojuangco presents the options to President Aquino, and a meeting was arranged for General Almonte and De Guzman to orient the President on Operation Big Bird.
-Aquino approved the plan, and Operation Big Bird finally commenced with De Guzman, Almonte, being joined by Solicitor-General Sedfrey Ordoñez.
+De Guzman briefed the other men on the plans of Operation Big Bird.
+Daza committed that he would get approval from Salonga.
+On June 26, 1986, De Guzman, Dagher and Almonte flew to Bern where the group, through the arrangements made by Amb.
+Ascalon, met with PCCG lawyer Dr. Salvioni, who advised them that any request made by the Philippine Government must be signed by the Solicitor-General of the Philippines.
+On July 1, 1986, After conferring with his older brother, Congressman Cojuangco presented the options to President Aquino and a meeting was arranged for General Almonte and De Guzman to orient the President on Operation Big Bird.
+Aquino approved the plan, and Operation Big Bird finally commenced with De Guzman and Almonte being joined by Solicitor-General Sedfrey Ordoñez.
 De Guzman makes Ordoñez and Almonte members of the Board of Exportfinanzierungsbank, along with Almonte's former mentor and former Marcos Executive Secretary, Amb.
-Alejandro Melchor, Jr.
+Alejandro Melchor Jr.